Creating Your First Course

 Manual flow

-If you prefer to start from scratch, just enter a title and click Create — you'll land on an empty course you can fill in yourself.
+Click Create manually, enter a title, and click Create — you'll land on an empty course you can fill in yourself.

 After creation you'll land on the course page, which has four tabs: Lessons, Learners, Settings, and Analytics.
 The Lessons tab is open by default.